Can turkeys fly? What’s a baby turkey called? Learn the answers to these questions and more, with our turkey trivia!

 “For my own part, I wish the bald eagle had not been chosen as the representative of our country; he is a bird of bad moral character; he does not get his living honestly…like those among men who live by sharping and robbing…he is generally poor, and often very lousy.
 Besides, he is a rank coward; the little king-bird, not bigger than a sparrow, attacks him boldly and drives him out of the district…For in truth, the turkey is in comparison a much more respectable bird, and withal a true original native of America.
 Eagles have been found in all countries, but the turkey was peculiar to ours…”

-- The average person in the United States will eat 15 pounds of turkey this year.
+The average person in the United States will eat 15 pounds of turkey this year.

-- The loose red skin attached to the underside of a turkey’s beak is called a wattle.
-When the male turkey is excited, especially during mating season, the wattle turns scarlet.
+The loose red skin attached to the underside of a turkey’s beak is called a wattle.
+When the male turkey is excited, especially during mating season, the wattle turns a scarlet red.
 The fleshy flap of skin that hangs over the gobbler’s beak is called a snood and also turns bright red when the bird is excited.
 The wobbly little thing on the turkey’s chest is the turkey’s beard and is made up of keratin bristles.
 Keratin is the same substance that forms hair and horns on other animals.

-- The domestic tom can weigh up to 50 pounds, the domestic hen up to 16 pounds.
+The domestic tom can weigh up to 50 pounds, the domestic hen up to 16 pounds.
 The wild tom can weigh up to 20 pounds, the wild hen up to 12 pounds.

-- The average life span of a domestic turkey, from birth to freezer, is 26 weeks.
+The average life span of a domestic turkey, from birth to freezer, is 26 weeks.
 During this period of time, it will eat about 75 pounds of turkey feed.
 The average life span of a wild turkey is three or four years.
 It generally feeds on seeds, nuts, insects, and berries.